 The Plan is intended to assist the Company and its Affiliates in recruiting and retaining individuals with ability and initiative by enabling such persons to participate in its future success and to associate their interests with those of the Company and its shareholders.
 The Plan is intended to permit the grant of Stock Awards, the grant of Performance Shares, the grant of SARs, and the grant of both Options qualifying under Section 422 of the Code ("incentive stock options") and Options not so qualifying.
-No Option that is intended to be an incentive stock option.
+No Option that is intended to be an incentive stock option shall be invalid for failure to qualify as an incentive stock option.
 The proceeds received by the Company from the sale of Common Stock pursuant to this Plan shall be used for general corporate purposes.